Chinmoy Chattopadhyay: Life and career

-Chinmoy Chattopadhyay was born in 1930 Panihati in Bengal, India.
+Chinmoy Chattopadhyay was born in 1930 in 51/B Shambhunath Pandit Street in Bengal, India.
 His father was Narendranath Chattopadhyay.
 He passed Matriculation from Tirthapati Institution in Calcutta and BA from Ashutosh College, West Bengal, India.

-Vishmadev Chattopadhyay was an eminent vocal artist in Indian Classical Music, a revered Guru (আচার্য্য or Ustad) in the Delhi Gharana of the vocal classical genre, and a music director in Bengali Film Industry in its early era.
+Vishmadev Chattopadhyay was an eminent vocal artist in Indian Classical Music, a revered Guru (আচার্য্য or Ustad) in the Delhi Gharana of the vocal classical genre, and a music director in the Bengali Film Industry in its early era.

-When Chinmoy Chattopadhyay was a student, one day he had the opportunity to see a program of Vishmadev Chattopadhyay, one of the leading classical singer of India.
+When Chinmoy Chattopadhyay was a student, one day he had the opportunity to see a program of Vishmadev Chattopadhyay, one of the leading classical singers of India.
 Vishmadev Chattopadhyay's house was then in North Calcutta.
 Chinmoy went with some friends to watch the show.
 Vishmadev Chattopadhyay asked, "You have come here to listen to music, do you know any music?"
 Pushing the silent Chinmoy, his friends started saying, "you know the song!
 Tell him?"

 On hearing this, Vishmadev Babu requested Chinmoy to sing a song.
-Chinmoy sang a song using Tanpura.
+Chinmoy sang a song using a Tanpura.
 Bhishmadev Babu had tears in his eyes after being stunned for a while.
 Said, "Will you learn music?"
-At his words, Chinmoy got the great opportunity.
+At his words, Chinmoy got a great opportunity.
 The next day Vishmadev Chattopadhyay himself went to Chinmoy's house.
-Bhishmadev Chattopadhyay himself told Chinmoy's father that day that he would teach Chinmoy music, as well as continue study.
+Bhishmadev Chattopadhyay himself told Chinmoy's father that day that he would teach Chinmoy music, as well as continue studying.